oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/algeria.md

 mixed legal system of French civil law and Islamic law; judicial review of legislative acts in ad hoc Constitutional Council composed of various public officials including several Supreme Court justices

 ### 憲法
-- `history`: several previous; latest approved by referendum 1 November 2020
+- `歷史`: several previous; latest approved by referendum 1 November 2020
-- `amendments`: proposed by the president of the republic or through the president with the support of three fourths of the members of both houses of Parliament in joint session; passage requires approval by both houses, approval by referendum, and promulgation by the president; the president can forego a referendum if the Constitutional Council determines the proposed amendment does not conflict with basic constitutional principles; articles including the republican form of government, the integrity and unity of the country, and fundamental citizens’ liberties and rights cannot be amended; amended 2002, 2008, 2016; last in 2020
+- `修正`: proposed by the president of the republic or through the president with the support of three fourths of the members of both houses of Parliament in joint session; passage requires approval by both houses, approval by referendum, and promulgation by the president; the president can forego a referendum if the Constitutional Council determines the proposed amendment does not conflict with basic constitutional principles; articles including the republican form of government, the integrity and unity of the country, and fundamental citizens’ liberties and rights cannot be amended; amended 2002, 2008, 2016; last in 2020

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: the mother must be a citizen of Algeria
+- `血統公民身份`: the mother must be a citizen of Algeria
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 7 years
+- `入籍的居留要求`: 7 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Abdelmadjid TEBBOUNE (since 12 December 2019)
+- `國家元首`: President Abdelmadjid TEBBOUNE (since 12 December 2019)
-- `head of government`: Prime Minister Nadir LARBAOUI (since 11 November 2023)
+- `政府首腦`: Prime Minister Nadir LARBAOUI (since 11 November 2023)
-- `cabinet`: Cabinet of Ministers appointed by the president
+- `内閣`: Cabinet of Ministers appointed by the president
-- `elections/appointments`: president directly elected by absolute majority popular vote in two rounds if needed for a 5-year term (eligible for a second term); election last held on 7 September 2024 (next to be held in 2029); prime minister nominated by the president after consultation with the majority party in Parliament
+- `選舉/任命`: president directly elected by absolute majority popular vote in two rounds if needed for a 5-year term (eligible for a second term); election last held on 7 September 2024 (next to be held in 2029); prime minister nominated by the president after consultation with the majority party in Parliament
-- `election results`: *2024: *Abdelmadjid TEBBOUNE (NLF) 94.7%, Abdelaali Hassani CHERIF (MSP) 3.2%, Youcef AOUCHICHE (FFS) 2.2%*  2019:* (FLN) 58.1%, Abdelkader BENGRINA (El-Bina) 17.4%, Ali BENFLIS (Talaie El Hurriyet) 10.6%, Azzedine MIHOUBI (RND) 7.3%, Abdelaziz BELAID (Future Front) 6.7%
+- `選舉結果`: *2024: *Abdelmadjid TEBBOUNE (NLF) 94.7%, Abdelaali Hassani CHERIF (MSP) 3.2%, Youcef AOUCHICHE (FFS) 2.2%*  2019:* (FLN) 58.1%, Abdelkader BENGRINA (El-Bina) 17.4%, Ali BENFLIS (Talaie El Hurriyet) 10.6%, Azzedine MIHOUBI (RND) 7.3%, Abdelaziz BELAID (Future Front) 6.7%

 ### 立法部門
-- `description`: bicameral Parliament consists of:Council of the Nation or Majlis al-Umma (174 seats, statutory; 170 currently; two-thirds of members indirectly elected by simple majority vote by an electoral college composed of local assemblies within each wilaya, and one-third of members appointed by the president; members serve 6-year terms with one-half of the membership renewed every 3 years)National People's Assembly or al-Majlis al-Sha'abi al-Watani (407 seats, including 8 seats for Algerian diaspora; members directly elected in multi-seat constituencies by open-list proportional representation vote using the Hare quota method; members serve 5-year terms)
+- `描述`: bicameral Parliament consists of:Council of the Nation or Majlis al-Umma (174 seats, statutory; 170 currently; two-thirds of members indirectly elected by simple majority vote by an electoral college composed of local assemblies within each wilaya, and one-third of members appointed by the president; members serve 6-year terms with one-half of the membership renewed every 3 years)National People's Assembly or al-Majlis al-Sha'abi al-Watani (407 seats, including 8 seats for Algerian diaspora; members directly elected in multi-seat constituencies by open-list proportional representation vote using the Hare quota method; members serve 5-year terms)
-- `elections`: Council of the Nation - last held on 5 February 2022 (next expected in 2025)National People's Assembly - snap election held on 12 June 2021 (next to be held on 12 June 2026)
+- `選舉`: Council of the Nation - last held on 5 February 2022 (next expected in 2025)National People's Assembly - snap election held on 12 June 2021 (next to be held on 12 June 2026)
-- `election results`: Council of the Nation - percent of vote by party - NA; seats by party - FLN 54, RND 22, Future Front 7, National Construction Movement 5, FFS 4, other 6, independent 18, appointed 58; composition - men 163, women 7, percentage women 4.1%  National People's Assembly - percent of vote by party - NA; seats by party - FLN 98, MSP 65, RND 58, (Future Front) 48, Movement of National Construction 39, other 15, independent 84; composition - men 375, women 32, percentage women 7.9%; note - total Parliament percentage women 6.8%
+- `選舉結果`: Council of the Nation - percent of vote by party - NA; seats by party - FLN 54, RND 22, Future Front 7, National Construction Movement 5, FFS 4, other 6, independent 18, appointed 58; composition - men 163, women 7, percentage women 4.1%  National People's Assembly - percent of vote by party - NA; seats by party - FLN 98, MSP 65, RND 58, (Future Front) 48, Movement of National Construction 39, other 15, independent 84; composition - men 375, women 32, percentage women 7.9%; note - total Parliament percentage women 6.8%

 ### 司法部門
-- `highest court(s)`: Supreme Court or Le Cour Suprême, (consists of 150 judges organized into 8 chambers: Civil, Commercial and Maritime, Criminal, House of Offenses and Contraventions, House of Petitions, Land, Personal Status, and Social; Constitutional Council (consists of 12 members including the court chairman and deputy chairman); note - Algeria's judicial system does not include sharia courts
+- `最高法院`: Supreme Court or Le Cour Suprême, (consists of 150 judges organized into 8 chambers: Civil, Commercial and Maritime, Criminal, House of Offenses and Contraventions, House of Petitions, Land, Personal Status, and Social; Constitutional Council (consists of 12 members including the court chairman and deputy chairman); note - Algeria's judicial system does not include sharia courts
-- `judge selection and term of office`: Supreme Court judges appointed by the High Council of Magistracy, an administrative body presided over by the president of the republic, and includes the republic vice-president and several members; judges appointed for life; Constitutional Council members - 4 appointed by the president of the republic, 2 each by the 2 houses of Parliament, 2 by the Supreme Court, and 2 by the Council of State; Council president and members appointed for single 6-year terms with half the membership renewed every 3 years
+- `法官遴選和任期`: Supreme Court judges appointed by the High Council of Magistracy, an administrative body presided over by the president of the republic, and includes the republic vice-president and several members; judges appointed for life; Constitutional Council members - 4 appointed by the president of the republic, 2 each by the 2 houses of Parliament, 2 by the Supreme Court, and 2 by the Council of State; Council president and members appointed for single 6-year terms with half the membership renewed every 3 years
-- `subordinate courts`: appellate or wilaya courts; first instance or daira tribunals
+- `下級法院`: appellate or wilaya courts; first instance or daira tribunals

 ### 政黨
 Algerian National Front or FNAAlgerian Popular Movement or MPAAlgeria's Hope Rally or TAJDignity or El KaramaEl-InfitahEl Mostakbal (Future Front)Ennour El Djazairi Party (Algerian Radiance Party) or PEDEquity and Proclamation Party or PEPIslamic Renaissance Movement or Ennahda MovementJustice and Development Front or FJDMovement for National Reform or El IslahMovement of Society for Peace or MSPNational Construction Movement or El-Bina (Harakat El-Binaa El-Watani)National Democratic Rally (Rassemblement National Democratique) or RNDNational Front for Social Justice or FNJSNational Liberation Front or FLNNational Militancy Front or FMNNational Party for Solidarity and Development or PNSDNational Republican Alliance or ANRNew Dawn Party (El-Fajr El-Jadid)New Generation (Jil Jadid)Oath of 1954 or Ahd 54Party of Justice and Liberty or PLJRally for Culture and Democracy or RCDSocialist Forces Front or FFSUnion for Change and Progress or UCPUnion of Democratic and Social Forces or UFDSVanguard of Liberties (Talaie El Hurriyet)Workers Party or PTYouth Party or PJ